A feeling of security

 An independent, impartial value appraisal

-As a market leader, Apresa provides valuations for private individuals, collectors, curators, museums, municipalities and all conceivable institutions.
+As a market leader, Apresa provides insurance valuations for private individuals, collectors, curators, museums, municipalities and all conceivable institutions.
 As independent, appraiser we conduct valuations in the Netherlands and abroad.

 Clear and reliable reporting